-An annual or biennial herbaceous plant of the umbelliferae family (Apiaceae) with about 20 species.
-The celery plant consists of celery root (Apil radix), celery herb (Apil herba) and celery fruit (Apil fructus).
+Annual or biennial herbaceous plant of the umbelliferae family (Apiaceae) with about 20 species.
+The celery plant consists of celery root (Apil radix) , celery herb (Apil herba) and celery fruit (Apil fructus).

 Celery juice is extracted from the celery plant.

-Celery is used as a diuretic, stool regulating and blood purifying agent.
+Celery is used as a diuretic, stool regulator and blood purifier.
 It is also used to stimulate the glands, to treat rheumatism, and for nervous restlessness, loss of appetite and exhaustion.
 To date, the effect of Apium graveolens has not been proven.
 Due to the allergic reaction possibilities up to anaphylactic shock, see also celery-carrot-mugwort-spice syndrome, its use is not recommended therapeutically.